sww1235/b111-documentation/team-documentation/octoprint-setup.md

 going to link the users file so that setup will be simpler and you will only need to change users on each pi once rather than twice.

+**NOTE:** If you are setting up multiple Raspberry Pi's, see the instructions [here](#multi-pi-setup) in order to sync users properly.
+Ignore any reference to users.yaml in the instructions below if you are following the multi pi setup.

 First we need to remove the directories we want to duplicate in the new .octoprint folder: .octoprint2.
 You need to use `rm -rf` to delete the timelapse